Royan: Geology

 The town of Royan is built on a calcareous rock plateau dating from the Cretaceous Period (c.
 150 million years ago).
 It is bounded by the Pousseau marshes to the north and the Pontaillac marshes to the west.
 The estuary, the cliffs and the conches were shaped approximately 66 million years ago by the folding of limestone layers as the Alps and the Pyrenees formed.

 Transport

 Road

 Royan is approximately 65 km from the administrative capital (prefecture) of the department, La Rochelle, by departmental road D 733 and national road (Route nationale, RN) 137.
 It is 98 km from Bordeaux by departmental road D 730 and the A10 freeway, and 507 km from Paris.
 Between Royan and the town of Saintes, the historic capital of Saintonge and an important centre of art and history, travel time on the RN 150 is just under half an hour.

 Train

 Royan SNCF railway station is the terminus of a line connecting the town to Saintes, Angoulême, and Niort (for the high-speed TGV rail link to Bordeaux and Paris).

 Across the Gironde estuary, the station of La Pointe-de-Grave at Le Verdon-sur-Mer connects through the Médoc region to Bordeaux-Saint-Jean station.

+The Tramways de Royan provided mainly passenger transport along the coast from 1890 to 1945 and partially even longer.